Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

  with Taipy, a Python library used for pipeline orchestration and scenario management.

 ## 1. Sample Application
 Integrating Dask and Taipy is demonstrated best with an example.
-In this article, we’ll consider a Taipy data workflow with 4 tasks:
+In this article, we'll consider a Taipy data workflow with 4 tasks:

 - Data Preprocessing and Customer Scoring: